lowcam/PHAT-Dart-CLI/README.md

 in a password.
 There is no copy as there wasn't a good way to get DART to copy text to clipboard from the CLI.

-Update 2.0.0 updated DART to > 3.0.0 and updated dependencies as of August of 2023.
+Update 2.0.1 updated DART to >= 3.5.3 and updated dependencies as of October of 2024.
 Code updated to comply with the updates.

 (C) 2024 Lorne Cammack, USA
 Released under GNU Public License (GPL)